 A comedian's comedian who built a fiercely loyal following through his rapid-fire wit and the intimate, long-running podcast Never Not Funny.

-Jimmy Pardo's career is a masterclass in turning a room's energy into comedy gold.
-For years, he was the secret weapon of late-night television, warming up audiences for Conan O'Brien with a brand of improvisational crowd work so sharp it became its own art form.
-This skill didn't just happen in a studio; it was honed on the road and in clubs, where Pardo developed a reputation as a relentless and inventive stand-up.
-His true legacy, however, may be the podcast 'Never Not Funny,' which he launched in 2006.
-It became a pioneer in the medium, a freewheeling, guest-driven show that felt like hanging out with the funniest guy you know.
-That project, along with his development deal with O'Brien's company, cemented his status as a respected creator who operates on his own terms, connecting directly with fans without the filter of a network.
+Jimmy Pardo launched the podcast 'Never Not Funny' in 2006, pioneering a freewheeling, guest-driven show that felt like hanging out with the funniest guy you know.
+For years, he warmed up audiences for Conan O'Brien with improvisational crowd work so sharp it became its own art form.
+This skill was honed on the road and in clubs, where Pardo developed a reputation as a relentless and inventive stand-up.
+His development deal with O'Brien's company allowed him to operate on his own terms, connecting directly with fans without the filter of a network.

 1965–1980